williamgilpin/howto/howto_sherlock.md

 	$ scp cfgen.py wgilpin@sherlock.stanford.edu:home

+Copy a file over to local

+    scp your_username@remotehost.edu:my_output_fils/*results.txt /some/local/directory

 ## Example: A MATLAB job

 Write as much as you can in a MATLAB script "matlabtest.m" that can just be run directly without further user input.